praveenharan/data_analysis/README.md

 # University Course Management System Analysis

 ## Project Overview
-This project demonstrates foundational SQL skills by modeling a simplified university course management system.
+This project demonstrates SQL skills by modeling a simplified university course management system.
 It involves creating a relational database, populating it with sample data, and executing analytical queries to gain insights into student enrollments and course popularity.

 ## Database Schema